Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Supplementary Results

-\section{Supplementary results}
+\section{Supplementary Results}

-In this section, we provide some supplementary results required in our proofs.
-First, we record fairly general versions of the Strong Law of Large Numbers and the Central Limit Theorem.
+In this appendix, we record some supplementary results fundamental to our analysis.
+First, we record suitably general versions of the Strong Law of Large Numbers \citep[see][Exercise 5.3.35]{dembo_probthry} and the Central Limit Theorem \citep[see][Corollary 2.1.10]{duflo97} for square-integrable martingales.